An executive of FTR Transportation Intelligence believes that driver pay increase would be the biggest “cost pressure” on carriers this year.

 Increasing profitability with electronic logging devices

 ELDs can help carriers increase profitability by reducing administrative burden, minimizing fuel wastage, increasing efficiency and improving productivity.
 In 2018, carriers may have to bear additional expenses because of increased driver pay.
-Making sure that truckers are equipped with feature-rich, FMCSA-compliant, and affordable electronic logging devices would definitely help.
+Making sure that truckers are equipped with feature-rich, FMCSA-registered, and affordable electronic logging devices would definitely help.